awsdocs/amazon-kendra-developer-guide/doc_source/adjusting-capacity.md

 A query capacity unit provides the following additional queries for your index\.
 + 0\.1 queries per second or approximately 8,000 queries per day\.

 Each index comes with a base capacity equal to 1 capacity unit\.
 There is an additional cost for each additional capacity unit\.
-For details, see [ Amazon Kendra pricing](https://aws.amazon.com/kendra/pricing/)\.
+For details, see [Amazon Kendra pricing](http://aws.amazon.com/kendra/pricing/)\.

+You can add up to 100 extra capacity units to your storage and query resources\.
+If you need more than 100 additional units, [contact AWS support](http://aws.amazon.com/contact-us/)\.

-You can adjust capacity units up to 5 times per day to tune the capacity of your index to the expected usage\.
+You can adjust capacity units up to 5 times per day to fit your usage requirements\.
 You can't reduce document storage capacity below the number of documents stored in your index\.
 For example, if you are storing 150,000 documents, you can't reduce the storage capacity below 1 additional unit\.

-You can add up to 100 capacity units to your storage and query resources\.
-If you need additional resources, [contact AWS support](https://console.aws.amazon.com/support/home?#/)\.

-You can use the Amazon Kendra console or the [ DescribeIndex ](API_DescribeIndex.md) operation to view the resources that your index is using\.
+You can view the resources an index is using in the console by selecting the name of the index to open the index settings and other information, or you can use the [DescribeIndex](API_DescribeIndex.md) API\.
 Amazon Kendra also returns exceptions when you exceed the capacity of an index\.
 You get a `ServiceQuotaExceededException` when the total extracted size of all the documents exceeds the limit for an index\.
 You get a `InvalidRequest` for each document when the number of documents exceeds the limit for an index\.
 You get a `ThrottlingException` when the number of queries per second exceeds the limit\.
 For more information on limits, see [Quotas for Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/quotas.html)\.

 ## Viewing capacity<a name="viewing-capacity"></a>

-View the resources that your index is using with the Amazon Kendra console\.
-The console provides graphs that you can use to determine how much storage and query capacity your index uses\.
+View the resources that your index is using with the Amazon Kendra console by selecting the name of your index to access the details\.
+The console also provides usage graphs so you can determine how much storage and query capacity your index uses\.
 You can use this information to help you plan when to add additional capacity\.

-**To view document storage and query use \(Console\)**
+**To view document storage and query use \(console\)**

 1. Sign into the AWS Management Console and open the Amazon Kendra console at [https://console\.aws\.amazon\.com/kendra/home](https://console.aws.amazon.com/kendra/home)\.

-1. From the list of indexes, choose the index to view capacity\.
+1. From the list of indexes, choose the index you want to access\.

-1. The **Document count** and **Storage used ** fields of the **Index details** show you the amount of storage that your index uses\.
-Scroll to the the **Queries per second** chart to see a graph of the queries per second for your index\.
+1. Scroll to the settings section to view the current total document storage and query capacity\.

+To view capacity using the Amazon Kendra API, use the `CapacityUnits` parameter in the [DescribeIndex](API_DescribeIndex.md) API\.

 ## Adding and removing capacity<a name="adding-capacity"></a>

 If you need additional capacity for your index, you can add it using the console or the Amazon Kendra API\.
-When you add capacity, don't add more than you need to help reduce costs\.

-**To add or remove storage or query capacity \(Console\)**
+**To add or remove storage or query capacity \(console\)**

 1. Sign into the AWS Management Console and open the Amazon Kendra console at [https://console\.aws\.amazon\.com/kendra/home](https://console.aws.amazon.com/kendra/home)\.

-1. From the list of indexes, choose the index that you want to add or remove capacity\.
+1. From the list of indexes, choose the index that you want to access\.

-1. From the **Actions** menu, choose **Edit**\.
+1. Select **Edit**, or select **Edit** from the **Actions** dropdown\.

-1. On the **Specify index details** page, choose **Next**\.

-1. On the **Add additional capacity** page, choose the new query per second and document storage capacity units that you want to use for the index\.

-1. Choose **Update** to save your changes and update your index to the new capacity\.
+1. Select **Next** to go to the provisioning details page\.

+1. Add or remove document storage and/or query capacity units\.

+1. Continue to select **Next** to go to the review page and then select **Update** to save your changes\.

-After you update the capacity of your index, it can take up 60 minutes for the changes to take effect\.
+After you update the capacity of your index, it can take several minutes for the changes to take effect\.

-To add or remove capacity using the Amazon Kendra API, use the `CapacityUnits` parameter [ UpdateIndex ](API_UpdateIndex.md) operation\.
+To add or remove capacity using the Amazon Kendra API, use the `CapacityUnits` parameter in the [UpdateIndex](API_UpdateIndex.md) API\.

 ## Query suggestions capacity<a name="query-suggestions-capacity"></a>